Panel Compatibility

 Every Versa sensor ships supervised — the panel checks each device at regular intervals and generates a trouble condition if a sensor goes silent.
 Supervision is the baseline of professional-grade hardware; it's what separates a monitored system from a basic DIY kit.
 Combined with Versa's tamper detection and long battery life, the practical result for dealers is fewer service calls and fewer customer complaints about dead sensors.

-To receive legacy 319.5 MHz sensors, a Qolsys IQ Panel 4 (or IQ Panel 2+) needs the Qolsys 319.5 MHz RF module — the SRF daughter card, found on "Dual SRF" panels — installed.
+To receive legacy 319.5 MHz sensors, a Qolsys IQ Panel 4, IQ Panel 5, or IQ Panel 2+ needs the Qolsys 319.5 MHz RF module — the SRF daughter card, found on "Dual SRF" panels — installed.
 That module gives the panel backward compatibility with standard GE/Interlogix and Qolsys S-Line sensors.
 Without the SRF card, 319.5 MHz sensors won't learn into the panel at all.

 With the SRF card present, the MINI-319, SHOCK-319, PIR-319, and PIR-DUAL (set to 319.5 MHz) enroll as standard supervised zones — no custom device types or tricks.